Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Austinmer has 18 active public transport stops.
-These include train and bus services.
-There are 21 routes serving these stops, offering a total of 1,127 weekly passenger trips.
+Austinmer has 21 active public transport stops.
+These include a mix of train and bus services.
+There are 21 routes operating in total, providing 1,267 weekly passenger trips combined.

 Frequently Asked Questions - Transport